-As you add more and more use cases to your project you may find sets of steps that are common to multiple use cases.
-Or you may find that the flow of events is getting too long in some use cases.
+As you add use cases to your project you may find step sequences that are common to multiple use cases.
+Or you may have some use cases where the flow of events is too long making it hard to read.
 In either case you may find it useful to refactor your use case, that is, break out a subset of steps into a new use case.

 Begin by selecting the steps you wish to move out1, right clicking on any of the selected steps, and selecting Move to new Use Case, if the new use case may be referenced by other use cases, or Move to child Use Case, if the new use case is only applicable to the current use case: